Man opening coconut with knife, desert island survival training.

 Living this way for a week changes that.
 Not in a mystical way.
 In a practical, human way.
 You start finishing small tasks.
 You sleep better.
 You remember that you are actually capable.

 Capability looks ordinary up close: a shelter that keeps one corner dry, a fire that survives one more squall.
+You do not need to arrive confident or experienced.
+Curiosity and willingness are enough.

 What Desert Island Survival Is Not